Amirreza81/Computer-Network/README.md

-# Computer Network - Sharif University of Technology
+# Computer Network - Sharif University of Technolog

 Theoretical and practical assignments and project of CN at Sharif Univercity of Technology (CE-443)<br _>

 Brief explanation of practical assignments with their solutions: